khborgnis/aws-terraform-examples/README.md

 # Sample AWS Terraform Project

 This is a simple **Terraform** project that provisions infrastructure on **AWS**.
-The project currently includes basic resource provisioning, focusing on foundational AWS services like VPC, EC2, and security groups.
+The project will iterate over a design that leads to an application running in ECS in containers hosted in EC2 Auto Scaling Group and load balanced.

+This is not intended as an "ideal" design, just practicing using different features of AWS with terraform.

 ## Progress